-The sixth Bath-Beijing-Paris branching structures meeting will be held online, and will be an opportunity to discuss a broad family of stochastic models which exhibit branching phenomena, including applications to neutron transport.
+The sixth Bath-Beijing-Paris branching structures meeting was held online, and was an opportunity to discuss a broad family of stochastic models which exhibit branching phenomena, including applications to neutron transport.

-As a new feature for this series of meetings, the meeting will run in extended form for five days split into two components.
+As a new feature for this series of meetings, the meeting ran in extended form for five days split into two components.

-The first three days are devoted to random branching structures such as branching random walks, fragmentation and coalescence processes, and population models, as well as other probabilistic models.
+The first three days were devoted to random branching structures such as branching random walks, fragmentation and coalescence processes, and population models, as well as other probabilistic models.

-The last two days are devoted more specifically to an application area of branching structures.
-For this edition of the workshop, we will focus on recent innovations in the theory of neutron transport and its connection to quasi-stationarity, Monte-Carlo simulation and numerical stochastic methods.
+The last two days were devoted more specifically to an application area of branching structures.
+For this edition of the workshop, we focussed on recent innovations in the theory of neutron transport and its connection to quasi-stationarity, Monte-Carlo simulation and numerical stochastic methods.